tBaxter/another-rodeo/src/pages/bikes/monark-road-king.md

 I started out buying a classic cruiser, I got a lesson in America's 20th century manufacturing boom and bust.

-So anyways, on to the bike: I was wanting to build a classic "[Klunker](https://www.turbochaos.com/cars/what-is-a-klunker-bike/)" and when this one turned up on the local marketplace, I liked the details of the frame.
+But, about that bike: I was wanting to build a classic "[Klunker](https://www.turbochaos.com/cars/what-is-a-klunker-bike/)" and when this one turned up on the local marketplace, I liked the details of the frame.
 So I threw out a low offer and was surprised when it was accepted.
 Next thing I knew I was driving a half-hour out of town to pick it up.
 Once I got it home I took some pics to document the "before" state...

   {% figure img_path "orig-cockpit.jpeg", "At some point long ago it had been repainted.
 Possibly with house paint.
 Also, I've never seen a stem quite like that one before." %}